floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 It's *not* mainly about performance, but about 'future potential' and OpenGL rot.
-Essentially, the Vulkan backend is the first step towards deprecating the OpenGL backend (first, an alternative to WebGL2 had to happen - which exists now with WebGPU, and next an alternative for OpenGL on Linux (and less
+Essentially, the Vulkan backend is the first step towards deprecating the OpenGL backend (first, an alternative to WebGL2 had to happen - which exists now with WebGPU, and next an alternative for OpenGL on Linux (and less important:
-important: Android) had to be found, because Linux and Android are the only two target platforms which are currently limited to a single 3D API: OpenGL.
+Android) had to be implemented (which is the Vulkan backend), because Linux and Android are the only two target platforms which are currently limited to a single 3D API: OpenGL.
 All other target platforms already have a more modern alternative (Windows with D3D11 and macOS/iOS with Metal).
 Deprecating the OpenGL backend won't happen for a while, but personally I can't wait to free sokol-gfx from the 'shackles of OpenGL' ;)

-Also another reason why I felt that now is the right time to tackle Vulkan support is that the Vulkan API has improved quite a bit since 1.0 in ways that make it a much better fit for sokol-gfx, in a nutshell (if you already know Vulkan concepts), the sokol-gfx backend makes use of the following 'modern' features:
+Also another reason why I felt that now is the right time to tackle Vulkan support is that the Vulkan API has improved quite a bit since 1.0 in ways that make it a much better fit for sokol-gfx.
+In a nutshell (if you already know Vulkan concepts), the sokol-gfx backend makes use of the following 'modern' Vulkan features:

-- 'dynamic rendering' (e.g. render passes are demarcated by begin/end calls instead of being baked into render-pass objects) - e.g. pretty much a copy of the Metal render pass model.
+- 'dynamic rendering' (e.g. render passes are enclosed by begin/end calls instead of being baked into render-pass objects) - e.g. pretty much a copy of the Metal render pass model.
 This is a perfect match for sokol-gfx sg_begin_pass()/sg_end_pass()